Hallucination is Inevitable: An Innate Limitation of Large Language Models: Discussion

 \paragraph{Guardrails and Fences} The guardrails are principles that align LLMs' output with human values, ethics, and legal requirements.
 The fences is a list of critical tasks that should never be fully automated using LLMs.
 Both of them serve as safety constraints to prevent LLMs (and other AI models) from generating undesirable outcomes.
 Guardrails and fences can be formally programmed~\cite{Rebedea2023NeMoGuardrails} to explicitly affect LLMs' behaviours.
-Therefore, it is potentially a useful hallucination mitigator for the formal world and some real-world problems.
+Therefore, it is more powerful than training samples defined in \cref{def:training_samples} and is potentially a useful hallucination mitigator for the formal world and some real-world problems.
 However, its scalability in the real world remains an open problem.

-\paragraph{LLMs Enhanced by Knowledge} This approach uses external knowledge sources (\eg, knowledge graphs and databases) and symbolic reasoning methods (\eg, logics) to aid LLMs both in training and inference.
-Popular chatbots driven by LLMs, such as ChatGPT, has started utilising tools such as search engine, code intepreter, and calculators to solve complex problems beyond their innate capabilities~\cite{openai_chatgpt_2023}.
-Similar to programmable guardrails and fences, it explicitly controls the LLM workflow by changing how information is recalled (through retrieval from knowledge database~\cite{Martino2023KnowledgeICLLM,Peng2023CheckYF}) or used (through logic inference, which has been done for deep networks as in~\cite{Xie2019EmbeddingSK,Xu2022DontPC}).
-In this way, LLMs receive extra information about the ground truth function $f$ other than via training data and is therefore not bounded by \thmref{thm:llm_fails_computable}.
+\paragraph{Knowledge-Enhanced LLMs} This approach uses external knowledge (\eg, knowledge graphs and databases) and symbolic reasoning (\eg, logics) to aid LLMs both in training and inference.
+Popular chatbots driven by LLMs, such as ChatGPT, has started utilizing tools such as search engine, code intepreter, and calculators to solve complex problems beyond their innate capabilities~\cite{openai_chatgpt_2023}.
+Similar to programmable guardrails and fences, it explicitly controls the LLM workflow by changing how information is recalled through retrieval from knowledge database~\cite{Chen2024BenchmarkingLLM,Lewis2020RAG,Martino2023KnowledgeICLLM,Peng2023CheckYF}.
+In this way, LLMs receive extra information about the ground truth function $f$ other than via training samples.
+Therefore, \thmref{thm:llm_fails_computable} is inapplicable herein.
 This is potentially an effective mitigator of hallucination in the formal world.
-However, whether it works scalably in real world tasks is an open problem.
+However, its scalability in real-world tasks is an open problem.